saikat-chakrabarty/factory-catalogue-app/README.md

 # Production-Ready FastAPI Template

-A production-ready FastAPI project template that follows modern software engineering practices.
-It features a monorepo structure with shared libraries, deterministic dependency management, structured logging, middleware for observability, robust API design, PostgreSQL integration with Alembic migrations, and comprehensive testing support.
+A production-ready FastAPI project template for a simple factory management app.
+It features a monorepo structure with shared libraries, deterministic dependency management, structured logging, middleware for observability, robust API design, PostgreSQL integration with Alembic migrations and unit testing support.

 ## Table of Contents